michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of the following steps.
+My pipeline consists of the following steps:

 1. Images are converted to grayscale